 \section{Introduction}

-Kleitman, Leighton and Ma~\cite{KLM97} asked the following question: assume you wish to build a logic circuit $C$ from AND and OR gates, however, due to some confusion, some small amount of AND gates were placed in the box of the OR gates (and vice versa), and there is no way to distinguish between the two types of gates just by looking at them.
-Can you construct a ``resilient'' logic circuit $C'$ that computes the same functionality of~$C$, even if some (small amount) of the AND gates are replaced with OR gates (and vice versa)?
+Kleitman, Leighton and Ma~\cite{KLM97} asked the following question: assume you wish to build a logic circuit $C$ from AND and OR gates; however, due to some confusion, some small number of AND gates were placed in the box of the OR gates (and vice versa), and there is no way to distinguish between the two types of gates just by looking at them.
+Can you construct a ``resilient'' logic circuit $C'$ that computes the same functionality as~$C$, even if some (small number) of the AND gates are replaced with OR gates (and vice versa)?